Battle lines drawn in Trump travel ban Supreme Court arguments

 Kennedy, who could be the decider in this contentious case, also seemed skeptical of Katyal's insistence that the ban is indefinite or "perpetual," pointing out that the order provides for a reassessment after 180 days.

-But he also pressed Fransisco on the argument that the Court shouldn't look to campaign statements.
+But Kennedy also pressed Francisco on the argument that the Court shouldn't look to campaign statements.

 According to ABC News Supreme Court contributor Kate Shaw, "If the Court reaches the question of whether this Proclamation violates the Constitution, it seems to me there's a very good chance Justice Kennedy would find it unconstitutional, based in part on the president's statements."